-The top of the cover for the termination enclosure shall be clearly labelled to indicate it contains electrical apparatus, with the following wording: 'CAUTION ELECTRICITY' and 'PRIVATE PIT' or 'PRIVATE PILLAR'.
+The cover for the termination enclosure shall be clearly labelled, in a legible and permanent manner to indicate it contains electrical apparatus, with the following wording: 'CAUTION ELECTRICITY' and 'PRIVATE PIT' or 'PRIVATE PILLAR'.
 The height of the lettering shall be at least 20mm.